99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 ### Elastic container service

 ECS agent facilitates the communication between your container instances and Amazon ECS
-/etc/ecs/ecs.config contains cluster Parameter values, like cluster name.!!
+/etc/ecs/ecs.config contains cluster Parameter values, like cluster name.

 EC2 Launch type:
 to launch a container = to launch an ECS task